Apex Cardiology Offers Nuclear Stress Test

 vessels that supply the heart.
 The blood vessels become narrow as deposits of fatty tissues build up inside the arterial wall.
 This is the process known as “atherosclerosis."
 When the arteries are stopped up or simply obstructed, the all-important flow of blood to the heart muscle is impaired and a heart attack is all the more likely to occur.

-Nuclear cardiology is a great way to discover hard-to-spot heart conditions early enough to take action.
+Nuclear stress test is a great way to discover hard-to-spot heart conditions early enough to take action.
 In a controlled, observed environment, your doctor can observe how the way your heart functions, and that can be the game-changer in terms of your heart health.
 However, the only way to know is to get tested, so you cannot afford to delay your nuclear cardiology appointment.

 In and around Inglewood, the Apex Cardiology team is the leading location for nuclear cardiology, and our doctors are qualified to advise you as to